Sinners

 Writer: Ryan Coogler

 Sole credited writer.
 Coogler wrote the screenplay specifically for Michael B. Jordan and developed it through his production company Proximity Media.
 The story blends horror, period drama, and musical performance into something genuinely original.
 The racial themes emerge from the historical setting rather than being imposed upon it.
+The moral architecture of the script is classical: sin has consequences, sacrifice earns grace, and love is the only thing that transcends death.
+Coogler won the Academy Award for Best Original Screenplay for this film.

 Adult Viewer Insight